WaveBlocks/WaveBlocksND/_sources/manual/ch0_first_glance.txt

 If we want a truly isolated environment, we can omit the switch ``--system-site-packages``.
 This will cause all packages to be built and installed locally to this `virtualenv`.

+.. note:: Make sure you adapt the path to the `Python` interpreter, in this
+          example ``/usr/bin/python3.4``, to fit your own system.

-Next, we switch into the directory and active the `virtualenv`:
+Next, we switch into the directory and activate the `virtualenv`:

 ::